Skip to content

 Remembering 5 Historical Sites in Bridgewater, New Jersey

-Bridgewater is the second largest town by population in Somerset County, with 45,977 residents according the 2020 Census.
+Bridgewater is the second largest town by population in Somerset County, with 45,977 residents according to the 2020 Census.
 Its population boomed in the 1970s-1990s, but has been an important part of the County and State since the Revolution.
-The township was incorporated by the New Jersey state legislature in 1798, thus being a part of New Jersey’s 104 original townships.
+The township was incorporated by the New Jersey state legislature in 1798, making it one of New Jersey’s 104 original townships.
 Many of the great sites found in Bridgewater and its prominent community of Martinsville pertain to the American Revolution.
-There are several houses that have been preserved from Revolutionary and pre-Revolutionary times, that hold a plethora of history within their walls.
-Historical sites from the revolution also include entities that aren’t currently physically present, but can be easily reimagined within the landscape.
-There are also a few non-Revolutionary sites that will be found in this list that will have greater importance to the growth of the local community.
+Several houses have been preserved from Revolutionary and pre-Revolutionary times and hold a wealth of history within their walls.
+Historical sites from the Revolution also include those that aren’t currently physically present but can be easily reimagined within the landscape.
+There are also a few non-Revolutionary sites on this list that will be of greater importance to the growth of the local community.

-A final thought before we dive into this list that pertains to the definition of a historical site.
-Merriam Webster’s dictionary defines the word “historical” as, “of, relating to, or having the character of history.”
-It defines “site” as, “the place, scene, or point of an occurrence or event.”
-Thus, a historical site could be, a place or event relating to history.
-The question arises of what constitutes history, specifically how far back?
+A final thought before we dive into this list, regarding the definition of a historical site.
+Merriam-Webster’s dictionary defines the word “historical” as “of, relating to, or having the character of history.”
+It defines “site” as “the place, scene, or point of an occurrence or event.”
+Thus, a historical site could be a place or event relating to history.
+The question arises of what constitutes history, specifically, how far back?
 We may not view places that are still in their prime or built in recent times as historical.
 However, we should appreciate the potential historical value these places may have in the coming decades.

 Basic Parameters

-The main list is based on the site’s historical relevancy to the narrative of the town, the greater area, the state, and/or the country.
+The main list is based on the site’s historical relevance to the narrative of the town, the greater area, the state, and/or the country.
 The more impactful the site is to the general historical narrative, the higher it is on the list.
-Sites in Martinsville are included as it is an unincorporated community, under the jurisdiction of the Bridgewater Township local government.
+Sites in Martinsville are included, as it is an unincorporated community under the jurisdiction of Bridgewater Township.
 Historical sites in Raritan are not included on this list.
-While Raritan shares a public school district with Bridgewater, Raritan is a separate borough of the county, with its own separate local government.
+While Raritan shares a public school district with Bridgewater, it is a separate borough of the county with its own local government.

 Don’t forget to post a comment and share your thoughts.
-If you think there is a historical site that was not included and should’ve been, comment the location and some of the history behind the site.
+If you think there is a historical site that was not included and should have been, comment on the location and some of its history.

 5: Bridgewater/American/Washington/Alpha Copper Mining Site

-In the mid 1700’s on modern day Stella Dr., copper mining became active.
+In the mid 1700’s on modern-day Stella Dr., copper mining became active.
 The first organized mining operation on that site was an effort to provide copper for brass artillery during the American Revolution.
 Copper from this mine directly led to the construction of a cannon used during the Siege of Yorktown in 1781.
-Shortly after the Revolution, all mining operations in this site ceased for over forty years.
+Shortly after the Revolution, all mining operations at this site ceased for over forty years.

 Mining on this site was reinvigorated with the founding of the Bridgewater Mining Company in 1824 by German immigrant Augustus Camman.
-Camman partnered with successful businessman Goold Hoyt, creating an extremely well-organized business with large investments.
-The Bridgewater Mining Company closed in 1830, but Augustus’ son Albert organized a new mine on the site in 1835, calling it the Washington Copper Company.
-It was more successful than its predecessor, but closed in 1844 due to constant flooding.
+Camman partnered with the successful businessman Goold Hoyt, creating an extremely well-organized business backed by large investments.
+The Bridgewater Mining Company closed in 1830, but Augustus’s son, Albert, organized a new mine on the site in 1835, calling it the Washington Copper Company.
+It was more successful than its predecessor, but it closed in 1844 due to constant flooding.

-Again for nearly forty years the mining site was closed and abandoned.
-However, in 1880 the mines were opened again, this time named the American Copper Company.
-Under this company, the mines were dug out almost a thousand feet farther and saw its fair share of successes.
+Again, for nearly forty years, the mining site was closed and abandoned.
+However, in 1880, the mines reopened, this time under the name American Copper Company.
+Under this company, the mines were dug out almost a thousand feet farther and saw their fair share of successes.
 Copper specimens from this iteration of the mines were on display at the 1901 World’s Fair in Buffalo.
-In a few years, the American Copper Company also met its demise, as ore deposits had been depleted.
+In a few years, the American Copper Company also met its demise as its ore deposits were depleted.

-Finally, in 1908 the Alpha Copper Company began operations on the site.
-The ACC utilized the latest innovations in electric machinery, digging an additional 1,000 feet.
-In an all-too-familiar theme, the ACC closed within a couple years and mining was never active on this site again.
+Finally, in 1908, the Alpha Copper Company began operations on the site.
+The ACC utilized the latest innovations in electric machinery to dig an additional 1,000 feet.
+In an all-too-familiar pattern, the ACC closed within a couple of years, and mining was never active on this site again.
 While it sits hidden in the backyards and woods of quiet neighborhoods, this mining site just off of Foothill Road is a vital part of the history of Bridgewater and the state as a whole.
-It played a large role in building artillery for the Siege of Yorktown and by its end, it was the second largest copper mine in New Jersey.
+It played a major role in building artillery for the Siege of Yorktown, and by its end, it was the second-largest copper mine in New Jersey.

 4. Jacob Vosseller House/Castner’s Tavern/Allen’s Tavern

-Jacob Vosseller House as of 2019 repainted from original white to light blue.
+Jacob Vosseller House, as of 2019, was repainted from its original white to light blue.

 Jacob Vosseller, a German immigrant, bought property and built a house on modern Foothill Rd in 1754.
 Vosseller’s family home was an important location during the Revolution.
-Robert Erskine, a master engineer who was the surveyor general of the Continental Army, listed the Vossler house as a landmark on maps showing the Somerset County area.
-It was also noted that Washington and his troops at least passed the house directly on his route to Morristown.
+Robert Erskine, a master engineer and Revolutionary general in the Continental Army, listed the Vossler house as a landmark on maps of the Somerset County area.
+It was also noted that Washington and his troops at least passed directly by the house on their route to Morristown.
 After the Revolution, Vosseller operated a general store out of the house until he left the state in 1798.
-Jacob had a son, also named Jacob (1758-1840) who married Sally Castner.
+Jacob had a son, also named Jacob (1758-1840), who married Sally Castner.
 Sally Castner’s family bought the house from the Vossellers with the intent of turning it into a tavern.
-This new tavern’s location was also important, as in the application for a tavern license it was mentioned,”there is at present no tavern on the road from Middlebrook to Pluckemin, a distance of 10 miles.”
-The tavern was sold a few times between 1811-1836, before being bought by William L. Allen of Bedminster.
+This new tavern’s location was also important, as the application for a tavern license mentioned, “there is at present no tavern on the road from Middlebrook to Pluckemin, a distance of 10 miles.”
+The tavern was sold several times between 1811 and 1836 before being purchased by William L. Allen of Bedminster.
 The newly dubbed Allen’s tavern prospered, with Allen adding a blacksmith shop and a barn to the property.
 Upon his death in 1863, William L Allen left the property to his son, John K. Allen.
 However, John had no interest in operating a tavern, but remained on the property as a farmer.
-After John’s death in 1904, the property was still an operating farm.
-The property was owned by the prominent Bridgewater-based Kopf family, as a dairy farm from 1904 until 1946.
+After John died in 1904, the property was still an operating farm.
+The property was owned by the prominent Bridgewater-based Kopf family as a dairy farm from 1904 until 1946.
 After the Kopf family sold the property, it became a private residence.
 In January 1986, the Jacob Vosseller House (as it is currently known) was added to the National Register of Historic Places.
-The United States Department of the Interior’s official form regarding the house states that the Jacob Vosseller House is, “one of the best preserved pre-Revolutionary commercial buildings in the Somerville area.”
+The United States Department of the Interior’s official form regarding the house states that the Jacob Vosseller House is “one of the best preserved pre-Revolutionary commercial buildings in the Somerville area.”

 3. Van Veghten House

-The house was also the backdrop during John Simcoe’s infamous second raid, where one of the buildings burned was the Dutch Reformed Church that Derrick’s father had built.
-In 1781, General Rochambeau’s troops marched along the property, while at least General Greene’s wife Kitty was still staying in the house.
-Shortly after Yorktown and the departure of General Greene from the house, Derrick passed away.
-The house was kept in his family for only one more generation, before being sold to numerous owners throughout the 19th and 20th centuries.
+The house was also the backdrop for John Simcoe’s infamous second raid, during which one of the buildings that burned was the Dutch Reformed Church that Derrick’s father had built.
+In 1781, General Rochambeau’s troops marched along the property, while at least General Greene’s wife, Kitty, was still staying in the house.
+Shortly after Yorktown and General Greene’s departure from the house, Derrick passed away.
+The house was kept in his family for only one more generation before being sold to numerous owners throughout the 19th and 20th centuries.
 The Van Veghten House has been the home of the Somerset County Historical Society since 1971.
-It was also placed on the National Historic Register in 1979.
+It was also listed on the National Register of Historic Places in 1979.

 2. Van Horne House